ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 A corporate account is set up by your company.
 Typically, you are added automatically to the account, rather than being invited.
 Corporate accounts provide users with a place to work, communicate, and share resources and charging; however, this is just a convention.
 A corporate account is really no different than a personal account.
 Objects that are created in a corporate account are associated with the account and users can be invited to the account.

-Teams of people who work for a corporation often collaborate using a corporate account.
+Teams of people who work for a corporation often collaborate by using a corporate account.

 ###Corporate individual accounts

 When you work for a corporation, the work in your account might be legally owned by the corporation.
 Many users who work for a corporation have a corporate individual account.
-If you log in to your account using credentials that contain your corporation's name and also have what appears to be a personal account, the work within your personal account might belong to the corporation.
+If you log in to your account by using credentials that contain your corporation's name and also have what appears to be a personal account, the work within your personal account might belong to the corporation.

 A corporate individual account is no different from any other account.
 You can invite users to a corporate individual account and objects that are created in a corporate individual account are owned by the account.